 All information is accurate as of the writing of this article.

 - Financial advisors can be great partners for both market rookies and more seasoned investors seeking guidance.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset's free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - As you put together an investing plan that meets your financial needs, don’t forget about capital gains taxes.
 To figure out how much you might owe, stop by our capital gains tax calculator.